vivelarepublique/JavaScript-framework-to-create-TamperMonkey-script-template/README.md

-# Javascript framework to create Tampermonkey script template
+# TamperBuilder

-- A Javascript framework to create Tampermonkey script template.
+- Use any Javascript/Typescript framework to create Tampermonkey script example.
-- No longer need to use native JavaScript or jQuery to write Tampermonkey script.
+- No longer need to use native JavaScript or jQuery.
 - Use TypeScript with any framework you like.

 ## Native JS Content